top of page

 Additionally, the greeting may not match the expected format or language of the legitimate source.
 It is important to be cautious of these types of greetings and to verify the legitimacy of the email and its sender before providing any sensitive information or taking any action.

-Examples of Phishing Scenarios
+Examples of phishing scenarios

 There are many different phishing scenarios that cybercriminals may use to attempt to steal personal information or money from unsuspecting victims.
 Here are some examples of phishing scenarios:

-Banking phishing:
+1. Banking phishing:

 A cybercriminal sends an email that appears to be from a legitimate bank, asking the recipient to click on a link to verify their account information.
 The link leads to a fake website designed to steal the recipient's login credentials and other personal information.